Column $\ell_{2,0}$-norm regularized factorization model of low-rank matrix recovery and its computation: Introduction

 \section{Introduction}

-Low-rank matrix recovery problems aim at recovering a true unknown low-rank matrix $M^*\in\mathbb{R}^{n\times m}$ from as few observations as possible, and have wide applications in a host of fields such as statistics, control and system identification, signal and image processing, machine learning, quantum state tomography, and so on (see, e.g., \cite{Fazel02,Davenport16,GroLFBE10,Zhou15} and the reference therein).
-When the rank $r^*$ of $M^*$ or its tight upper estimation, say a positive integer $\kappa$, is available, these problems can be modeled as the following rank constrained optimization model
+Low-rank matrix recovery problems aim at recovering a true but unknown low-rank matrix $M^*\in\mathbb{R}^{n\times m}$ from as few observations as possible, and have wide applications in a host of fields such as statistics, control and system identification, signal and image processing, machine learning, quantum state tomography, and so on (see, e.g., \cite{Davenport16,Fazel02,GroLFBE10,Zhou15} and the reference therein).
+When the rank $r^*$ of $M^*$ or a tight upper bound for it, say integer $r\ge 1$, is available, these problems can be modeled as the following rank constrained optimization model